 - Add sugar, eggs plus the one egg yolk, salt, vanilla, orange zest, and cardamom.

-- With a wooden spoon, add flour one cup at a time, stirring until dough starts to look more dry and less wet looking.
+- With a wooden spoon, add flour one cup at a time, stirring until the dough starts to look drier.

 - With a dough scraper or knife. cut dough into 3 even pieces.